PaulWSM80/Odin/01-foundations/02-css-foundations/04-flex/README.md

 ![Example of the desired result](https://github.com/TheOdinProject/css-exercises/raw/main/flex/07-flex-layout-2/desired-outcome-smaller.png)

-> **Note**<br>
+> [!NOTE]
-1 ) The desired results have rounded bottom left corners that are out of keeping with the internal style.
-This feature is not part of the exercise.<br>
+> 1. The desired results have rounded bottom left corners that are out of keeping with the internal style.
+This feature is not part of the exercise.
-2 ) Emoji display is dependant on the installation of an appropriate font family.
+> 2. Emoji display is dependant on the installation of an appropriate font family.
 Failure to render can be ignored.